-Our primary U.S. insurance companies are domiciled in the following states: Delaware, New York, North Carolina and Virginia and (except for our captive insurers) they are required to register as members of an insurance holding company system under their domiciliary state's insurance holding company act.
+Our principal U.S. insurance subsidiaries are domiciled in Delaware, New York, North Carolina and Virginia and (except for our captive insurers) are required to register as members of an insurance holding company system under their domiciliary state's insurance holding company act.
 They are also required to submit annual reports to the state insurance regulatory authority identifying the members of the insurance holding company system and describing certain transactions between the insurer and any member of its insurance group that may materially affect the operations, management or financial condition of the insurers within the system.
 All transactions between an insurer and an affiliate must be fair and reasonable, and certain transactions are subject to prior approval by the domiciliary state insurance regulator.
 In addition, most states have adopted insurance regulations setting forth detailed requirements for cost sharing and management agreements between an insurer and its affiliates.

 Our U.S. insurers' ability to pay dividends or other distributions is regulated by their domiciliary state insurance regulators.
-Our U.S. life insurance subsidiaries had negative unassigned surplus as of December 31, 2023, and as a result, we do not expect these subsidiaries to pay dividends for the foreseeable future.
+We manage our legacy U.S. life insurance subsidiaries on a standalone basis, and accordingly, we do not expect to receive dividends or other capital returns from them.
 Our principal U.S. mortgage insurance subsidiaries may pay dividends only from unassigned surplus; payments made from other sources, such as paid-in and contributed surplus, are categorized as distributions.
-Notice of all dividends must be submitted to the commissioner within five business days after declaration of the dividend, and at least 30 days before payment thereof.
+Notice of all dividends or distributions must be submitted to the commissioner within five business days after declaration, and at least 30 days before payment thereof.
 No dividend may be paid unless the commissioner has not disapproved or has approved the payment within that 30-day period.
-Any distribution, regardless of amount, requires that same 30-day notice to the commissioner, but also requires the commissioner's affirmative approval before being paid.
-Under the insurance laws of the State of North Carolina (our mortgage insurance subsidiaries' primary state of domicile), an "extraordinary" dividend or distribution is defined as a dividend or distribution that, together with other dividends and distributions made within the preceding 12 months, exceeds the greater of: (i) 10% of the mortgage insurer's statutory surplus as of the immediately prior year end; or (ii) the statutory net income during the prior calendar year.
+Any distribution, regardless of amount, requires the commissioner's affirmative approval before being paid.
+Under the insurance laws of North Carolina (our mortgage insurance subsidiaries' primary state of domicile), an "extraordinary" dividend or distribution is defined as a dividend or distribution that, together with other dividends and distributions made within the preceding 12 months, exceeds the greater of: (i) 10% of the insurer's statutory surplus as of the immediately prior year end; or (ii) the statutory net income during the prior calendar year.